jmhs/listtr/README.md

 To run the web application, you will need to setup:

- 1. Cloudinary account
+ 1. Cloudinary account - for image upload
- 2. Sendgrid
+ 2. Sendgrid - to send email invitation